rienath/Estimating-Penalty-Coefficients-for-QUBO-Problems/Project Log/Project Log.md

 ## Tasks
 ### Completed
 * Go through [[Pre-Project Meeting Notes]] notes and write out everything I do not understand
-* Find papers that are related to QUBO penalty optimization
+* Find papers that are related to QUBO penalty optimisation
 * Read sections related to penalty values in [[A Tutorial on Formulating and Using QUBO Models]]
 * Read the _EDA's and Markov Networks_ lecture sent on Teams
 * Understand [[PyQUBO]]